krth-007/colab-speech-text-assistant/README.md

 ## Example Output
 * Listening...
-You said: What is the time?
+Input: What is the time?
 Assistant: Current time in IST is 20:45

 * Listening...
-You said: Hello
+Input: Hello
 Assistant: Hello!
 How can I help you?

 ## Tech Stack